Concurrent Alcohol and Heroin Abuse

-The statistic that is truly troubling is the one that indicates a full 23 percent of those who try heroin get hooked on it.
-The drug appears to be a major problem, particularly among middle- and upper-class teens and people who had previously used prescription painkillers to get high.
+The statistic that is truly troubling is that which indicates that a full 23% of those who try heroin get hooked on it.
+The drug is a major problem, particularly among middle- and upper-class teens and people who had previously used prescription painkillers to get high.

 In smaller, less-developed bodies such as those inhabited by teens, the double whammy of alcohol and heroin can be particularly deadly.

-Teens that drink and take heroin also become severely impaired in their coordination, making driving an ill-advised gamble whenever these two substances are taken together.
-Total rates of teens taking heroin with or without alcohol are still relatively low, but they are climbing slightly and the combination can be far more deadly than other drugs.
+Teens who drink alcohol and take heroin also become severely impaired in their coordination, making driving an ill-advised gamble whenever these two substances are used together.
+Total rates of teens taking heroin with or without alcohol are still relatively low, but they are climbing slightly, and this combination can be far more deadly than that of other drugs.

 To learn more, visit the National Institute on Drug Abuse’s website or see the following articles:

-If you want to break loose from alcohol and heroin addictions before they take over your life, call 1-888-744-0069Who Answers? to get help determining your treatment options and resources.
+If you want to break loose from alcohol and heroin addictions before they take over your life, call for free at to get help determining your treatment options and resources.
 You can also find support today by visiting our community forum and sharing your story.